 And those are only four of them!
 I’d love to hear how else you guys are considering using your refund this year, or which uses have been particularly happiness-inducing in the past!

 PS.
 To get that return in the first place, you need to file your taxes.
-If you’re in Canada, I seriously can’t say enough good things about Simpletax, which is how I’ve filed for the past four years.
+If you’re in Canada, I seriously can’t say enough good things about Simpletax, which is how I’ve filed for the past seven years.